 Gonk: Initially had an exaggerated flat nose but he has gotten cuter Particularly since the Meteor Spice incident and the timeskip of years in the Gourmet World; he now has more defined boyish features and looks EXTREMELY handsome.

-Game Face: Komatsu himself doesn't have one, but his Derous Knife does.
+Game Face: Komatsu himself doesn't have one until the Gourmet World arc, but his Derous Knife does.
 When he draws the knife to defend himself, the beast attacking him perceives the Derous Dragon's presence and flees.